 Our project to develop a low-cost indicator for Solar Water Disinfection (SODIS) keeps advancing.
-We now have two prototypes of electronic indicators and our partner organizations are currently in talks with investors in order to finance the production of initial series.
-We hope to have these series produced within a few months so that the first projects in the field can start soon.
-I
+Two of the organizations we are in contact with now have prototypes of electronic indicators and they are currently in talks with investors in order to finance the production of initial series.
+We hope to see these series produced within a few months so that the first projects in the field can start soon.

 More good news: Until Sunday, May 12, there is a special campaign for gift cards on Global Giving: each supporter who buys a gift card for a loved one or colleague will generate an additional $5 for our project ($5 for each card, that is!). $8,000 are available in matching funds and a $1,000 bonus will be awarded to the project with the most tribute card donors.
 So please, send a gift card to say Happy Mother's Day or just greet friends and family in the next week to help us reach our target (e-cards and hard copy versions are available - simple choose the "Gift or In-Honor of"-tab in the window with the donation options).